 I think it is important for a medical student considering which route to EM practice they would like to take to compare their career goals to the goals of the program that will train them.
 Which description sounds like it is more for you?

-To give a bit more insight into the differences between the programs, I made a table that outlines some of the differences between the two routes:
+To give a bit more insight into the differences between the programs, this table outlines some of the differences between the two routes with elaboration when needed:

 |Years of residency||5||3|